Nicolas Petrovic: Eurostar

 Petrovic joined Eurostar in August 2003 as Director of Customer Service.
 He became Chief Operating Officer (directeur général de l’exploitation d'Eurostar) in 2006, and replaced Richard Brown as the Chief Executive (directeur général d'Eurostar) in April 2010.
 Eurostar has 1,700 employees, with 850 in London.

 Siemens

 He was CEO (Président) of Siemens France from March 2018 to September 2021.
 The company has 6,000 employees and a turnover of 1.8 billion euros in France in the fiscal year 2021.

+Brightline West

+He became managing director of Brightline West in January 2026.